Fonysony/dev-home/typora/css/Flex.md

 What is Flexbox?

-Flexbox is a one-dimensional layout method for laying ot items in rows or columns.
+Flexbox is a one-dimensional layout method for laying out items in rows or columns.

 Why Flex?